tevelee/swift-graphs/README.md

 ### Flexible Graph Declarations

-The foundation of the library is the `GraphProtocol`, which requires only one method: defining the outgoing edges from a node.
+The foundation of the library is the `Graph` protocol, which requires only one method: defining the outgoing edges from a node.
 This minimalist design enables a wide range of algorithms – such as traversals, shortest paths, and minimum spanning trees – without requiring a complex interface.

-Multiple concrete graph types conform to this protocol, including eager representations (`Graph`, `BinaryGraph`) and optimized lazy evaluations (`LazyGraph`, `LazyBinaryGraph`).
+Multiple concrete graph types conform to this protocol, including eager representations (`AdjacencyListGraph`, `AdjacencyListBinaryGraph`) and optimized lazy evaluations (`LazyGraph`, `LazyBinaryGraph`).
 Specialized types like `WeightedGraph` manage weighted edges, while `GridGraph` provides a convenient structure for 2D grid-based graphs.

 ## Contributions